Lanka: Ramayana

-The island was situated on a plateau between three mountain peaks known as the Trikuta Mountains.
-The ancient city of Lankapura is thought to have been burnt down by Hanuman.
-After its king, Ravana was killed by Rama with the help of Ravana's brother Vibhishana, the latter was crowned king of Lankapura.
-His descendants were said to still rule the kingdom during the period of the Pandavas.
-According to the Mahabharata, the Pandava Sahadeva visited this kingdom during his southern military campaign for the rajasuya of Yudhishthira.

 Rulers of Lanka

 According to both the Ramayana and the Mahabharata, Lanka was originally ruled by a rakshasa named Sumali.
-Kubera seized control of Lanka and established the Yaksha Kingdom and his capital was guarded by rakshasas.
-His half-brother Ravana, son of the sage Vishravaya and Sumali's daughter Kaikesi, fought with Kubera and took Lanka from him.
-Ravana ruled Lanka as king of the Rakshasa Kingdom.
+According to Uttara Kanda, Vishwakarma, the divine architect of the Devas, had originally built Lanka for Shiva, but was seized by the brothers Malyavan, Sumali and Mali.
+The brothers ruled for thousands of years and invaded Amaravati, the capital of the Devas.
+After suffering a humiliating and disastrous defeat at the hands of Vishnu, the brothers were too ashamed to return to Lanka.
+Kubera seized control of Lanka and established the Yaksha kingdom and his capital was guarded by rakshasas.
+His half-brother Ravana, son of the sage Vishrava and Sumali's daughter Kaikesi, fought with Kubera and took Lanka from him.
+Ravana ruled Lanka as king of the Rakshasa kingdom.
 The battle in Lanka is depicted in a famous relief in the 12th-century Khmer temple of Angkor Wat.
 After Ravana's death, he was succeeded by his brother, Vibhishana.